202PN/aircraftDB/hangar_stack/docs/APPLICATION_SUMMARY.md

 ## Conclusion

 HangarStack demonstrates advanced proficiency in Apache Kafka and Confluent Cloud, showcasing the ability to design, implement, and operate production-ready event streaming systems.
-The project encompasses the full lifecycle of event-driven applications, from development and testing to deployment and operations, making it an excellent demonstration of Kafka development expertise.
+The project encompasses the full lifecycle of event-driven applications, from development and testing to deployment and operations.

 **Key Metrics:**
 - ✅ 100% Test Coverage